ekimb/pasha/README.md

 > Ekim, B., Orenstein, Y., Berger, B. Parallel algorithms for small hitting set approximations. *19th International Workshop on Algorithms in Bioinformatics* (2019).

+Pasha is a tool developed for research and still under development.
+It is not presented as accurate or free of any errors, and free  is a research tool, still in the development stage.
+Hence, it is not presented as error-free, accurate, complete, useful, suitable for any specific application or free from any infringement of any rights.
+The Software is licensed AS IS, entirely at the user's own risk.

 ## Installation and setup

 Pasha takes the k-mer length k, the sequence length L, and the approximation constants epsilon and delta as input, and outputs a compact universal hitting set of k-mers.